cellarium-ai/cellarium-cloud/README.md

 This will randomly get a specified number of cells' data from your BigQuery dataset:

 ```
-python src/random_bq_to_anndata.py --project <google-project> --dataset <dataset-name> --num_cells <num>
+python src/random_bq_to_anndata.py --project <google-project> --dataset <dataset-name> --num_cells <num> --output_file_prefix <output prefix>
 ```

-TODO: use data returned from BigQuery to output an AnnData file.
+One AnnData file will be written for each ingest (input AnnData file) in which the randomly selected cells were loaded. e.g. if 100 cells are randomly selected that were ingested from three separate AnnData files, three output files will be written.
+Files will have names like `<output prefix>-<ingest id>.h5ad`.
+Each file will contain only the features associated with that particular ingest, and only the sub-subset of cells from that ingest within the random subset.
+Features and cells will be assigned `var` and `obs` metadata respectively, and the overall AnnData file will have its original `uns` metadata.